altocodenl/tagaway/qascript.md

 				- Select thumbnails again using the same methodology with 'shift'.
 				- Interface should turn to 'organize view'.
 				- Unselect thumbnail by clicking on 'unselect all' in 'organize bar'.
 				- The interface should return to 'navigation mode'.
+				- Select thumbnails again using the same methodology with 'shift'.
+				- Interface should turn to 'organize view'.
+				- Unselect thumbnail by clicking on any part of the interface where the cursor is NOT 'pointer'.
+				- The interface should return to 'navigation mode'.
 			- Select multiple images by using 'select all' option
 				- Select a thumbnail.